 White House optimistic on prospects for China trade deal, official tells CNBC

-WASHINGTON, Nov 8 (Reuters) - The White House is "very optimistic" about the prospects of reaching a so-called Phase One trade deal with China before the end of the year, a senior administration official said on Friday.
+WASHINGTON, Nov 8 (Reuters) - The White House is "very optimistic" it will reach a so-called phase one trade pact with China before the end of the year, a senior administration official said on Friday, adding that a deal would likely be struck before more tariffs take effect in mid-December.

 ((tim.ahmann@thomsonreuters.com; +1 202 898-8370; Reuters Messaging: tim.ahmann.reuters.com@reuters.net))